 Hawaii Ka'u Moa'ula

-Our Ka'u coffee is grown just a couple miles northwest of the town of Pahala., in the big island, on a land that was until 1996 a sugarcane plantation.
+Our Ka'u coffee is grown just a couple miles northwest of Pahala, on the big island, on land that was a sugarcane plantation until 1996.
 When the sugar plantation closed, the company offered long term leases to the sugar mill workers and encouraged them to plant coffee and pear trees.
 About 280 acres are currently producing in this area called Moa'ula.
-Elevations of this area where coffee is grown. vary from 400-650m.
-The lowest elevation farms will begin harvest in august and continue through the winter. the highest elevation farms will begin harvest in Dec/January and continue until summer.
+Elevations of this area where coffee is grown vary from 400-650m.
+The lowest elevation farms will begin harvest in August and continue through the winter.
+The highest elevation farms will begin harvest in Dec/January and continue until summer.